This product is not currently available. For more information, including distributor inventory, please contact us.

 Question: Can IKI-50 and IKI-55 perform load management?

-Answer: Yes, they can both manage and balance loads across the network which prevents overloading and ensures efficient power distribution.
+Answer: Yes, they can both manage and balance loads across the network, preventing overloading and supporting efficient power distribution.

 Question: Can IKI-50 and IKI-55 integrate with SCADA systems?